Culture Among the Vultures: Art in the Everglades

 This panel is presented by ARTtuesdays/Miami

-Following the panel, ARTtuesdays guests enjoy a 10% dinner discount in the cafe, graciously donated by Books & Books.Be sure to tell them Soul Of Miami sent you!
+Following the panel, ARTtuesdays guests enjoy a 10% dinner discount in the cafe, graciously donated by Books & Books.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.